English Pronunciation (SPRING 2018)

 WA DSHS: 7.5 continuing education credits have been pre-approved.

-WA AOC: 7.5 continuing education points have been pre-approved.
+WA AOC: 7.5 continuing education credits have been pre-approved.

 OTHER RELATED PRODUCTS